wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 Wavefront defines template variables for accessing information about [the alert](#listing-information-about-the-alert) and about [the time series tested by the alert](#listing-information-about-the-alerts-time-series).
 When the alert triggers a notification, Wavefront replaces the variables in the template with strings that represent the requested values.

-The way you use a variable depends on whether it is:
+How you use a variable depends on whether it is:
-* A property, which accesses a single value.
-For example, `alertID` accesses a single string representing the alert's unique ID.
+* A _property_, which accesses a single value.
+For example, `alertID` accesses a single string that represents the alert's unique ID.
-* An iterator, which accesses a value that is a list of elements.
-For example, `alertTags` accesses a list of 0 or more strings representing tags associated with the alert.
+* An _iterator_, which accesses a value that is a list of elements.
+For example, `alertTags` accesses a list of 0 or more strings that represents tags associated with the alert.

 The following snippet shows the basic [Mustache](https://mustache.github.io/) syntax for a property and an iterator: